Patrick Wisdom Player Props: Cubs vs. Rays

 Rays Pitching Rankings

-- The Rays pitching staff is 18th in the league with a collective 8.5 strikeouts per nine innings.
+- The 8.5 strikeouts per nine innings compiled by the Rays pitching staff ranks 18th in the league.

-- The Rays' 3.74 team ERA ranks sixth among all league pitching staffs.
+- The Rays have the fifth-ranked team ERA across all league pitching staffs (3.71).

-- Rays pitchers combine to allow 59 total home runs at a clip of 1.1 per game (to rank 12th in baseball).
+- In his last appearance on Thursday against the Toronto Blue Jays, the righty went seven innings, giving up one earned run while surrendering six hits.

-- In his last time out on Wednesday against the Toronto Blue Jays, the lefty went seven innings, allowing one earned run while surrendering four hits.
+- In nine games this season, the 29-year-old has an ERA of 3.17, with 8.7 strikeouts per nine innings.
+Opponents are hitting .236 against him.

 © 2023 Data Skrive.
 All rights reserved.